masonmark/Dash-Board-for-Newton-OS/README.md

 *Description forthcoming.*

-## Additional Notes, Musings, and Greivances
+## Additional Notes, Musings, and Grievances

 I confirmed that the text "2013" doesn't exist anywhere in the project.
 So, I decided to annotate all changes to the source code made in 2013, as opposed to the 1990s, with "2013".